20. 1 suitable for disabled.

 all ages welcomed.

-allowed in some bedrooms (£20 per dog per stay).
+allowed in some bedrooms (max.
+2 per room, £20 per dog, includes welcome pack).

 Good Hotel Guide Review